makerdao/sai/README.md

-   ice             get the good debt ink             get the amount of skr collateral locked in a cup jar             get the collateral vault joy             get the amount of surplus sai lad             get the owner of a cup mat             get the liquidation ratio
+   ice             get the good debt ink             get the amount of skr collateral locked in a cup jar             get the collateral vault jar ask         get the price of gem per skr for join jar bid         get the price of gem per skr for exit jar gap         get the spread on `join` and `exit` joy             get the amount of surplus sai lad             get the owner of a cup mat             get the liquidation ratio